pingcap/tidb-dev-guide/src/understand-tidb/plan-cache.md

 # The Paramater Maker

-This section explain how TiDB handle parameters and propagate them into the execution plan when processing.
+This section explain how TiDB handles parameters and propagate them into the execution plan when processing.

 ![plan-cache-param-maker](../img/plan-cache-param-maker.png)